 There can be a number of possible reasons why your bedroom ceiling fan is not spinning so we are going to go over a few common causes.

 - Wall switch faulty

-- Electrical wires disconnected on the wall switch or at ceiling fan terminal block.
+- Electrical wires are disconnected on the wall switch or at the ceiling fan terminal block.

-Most of these are an easy fix apart from the ceiling fan burnt out motor where it is better and cheaper to replace the whole fan.
+Most of these are easy to fix apart from the ceiling fan burnt-out motor where it is better and cheaper to replace the whole fan.

 How to replace a ceiling fan speed control switch

 First of all, we need to isolate the power to the fan.
 Often ceiling fans are powered off the lighting circuit so go to your switchboard and turn off this circuit.